8Ginette8/wsl.biodiv/README.md

 mypoints = xy.ppm[,c("x","y")]
 ```

-Define a mask of your study area, to set a window and sample quadrature points
+Define a mask of your study area, to set a window and sample quadrature points:
 ``` r
 # Define mask
 maskR = mask(rst[[1]],shp.lonlat)